Neighbor Discovery Protocol: Example

-Typically, network nodes maintain a lookup cache that associates IP and MAC addressees.
+Typically, network nodes maintain a lookup cache that associates IP and MAC addresses.
 In this example, if A had the lookup cached, then it would not need to send the NDP request.
 Also, when B received the request, it could cache the lookup to A so that if B needs to send a packet to A later, it does not need to use NDP to lookup its MAC address.
 Finally, when A receives the NDP response, it can cache the lookup for future messages addressed to the same IP address.